Here is a table of the various options, containing the following information:

 |Option-name||Module -> Global Behavior||Notes|

 This option was used to allow for building KDE module API documentation.
 It was removed in kdesrc-build 1.6.3 due to it not being supported in KDE 4.
 Online API documentation is available from kde.org.
-In addition it is possible to build KDE 4's API documentation using a script included in the kdesdk module (/scripts directory).
+In addition it is possible to build KDE 4's API documentation using the kdedoxygen.sh script included in the kde-dev-scripts module.
 See KDE TechBase for more details.
-It is still possible to manually build API documentation for older modules of course.

 |apply-qt-patches||This option was removed in kdesrc-build 1.10.
 To get the same effect, see the section called “qt support” and the repository option.|